fubarhouse/ansible-role-compass/README.md

 ## Installation

   Add "compass" to the installed_extras variable in your config.yml file to use this role with the playbook example above.
+  Override compass_gems variable in your config.yml to install a list of gems instead of the default value of that array.

 ## License